-Sonic Ensemble, is an interactive sonic sculpture and performance piece that combines the Doppler effect with feedback to push how we use the sonic environment as a compositional tool, and challenge what we consider music and what we may perceive as noise.
+Sonic Ensemble is a collection of interactive sonic sculptures that demonstrate various sonic principles, and includes a performance piece that combines the Doppler effect with feedback to push how we use the sonic environment as a compositional tool, and challenge what we consider music and what we may perceive as noise.

-The piece was built as part of my final year MA project on the Information Experience Design course, and included four different sound objects which I used to demonstrate various sonic principles to the public.
+The piece was built as part of my final year MA project on the Information Experience Design course, and included four different sound objects:

 1. The Aperture Machine: Mechanically alters the sound’s volume by moving the aperture mechanism.
 A visual way of showing how sound is compressed when you reduce the amount of air waves coming through an opening.